PoornimaKanasen/SLackathon-Payment-Fraud-Detection-Cygnus01/README.md

 ### 9.1 Conclusion

-We have applied both supervised and unsupervised algorithms.
+We have applied both supervised and unsupervised algorithms in our case study.
 Our unsupervised model will be forming the first layer of fraud detection mechanism where the behaviour or norms of each client can be identified beforehand (input features can be varied to attain better result).
 In case if the transaction is suspicious, our supervised model which will be the next level of fraud detection phase will be triggered to further conclude if the transaction made is fraud or non-fraud.
 The unsupervised model will need to have provision to continously update new behaviour of client transactions.
 The updates will increase the efficiency of our mixed model fraud detection by identifying new types of fraud as well as preventing them before occuring.
 Further research is needed to complete our model.